Milk Thistle Benefits: 15 Ways This Super Herb Can Improve Your Health

 #9: Milk thistle can help with depression.
-Liver overload can lead to neurotoxic buildup in the brain, which can exacerbate and even cause mental imbalances such as depression, anxiety, bipolar disorder, and schizophrenia.
+Liver overload can lead to a neurotoxic buildup in the brain, which can exacerbate and even cause mental imbalances such as depression, anxiety, bipolar disorder, and schizophrenia.

 By supporting detoxification in such a major way, milk thistle supplementation can help to turn depressive conditions and other neurological imbalances around.
-Sixteenth-century botanist John Gerard declared St. Mary’s thistle (i.e. milk thistle) “the best remedy that grows for all melancholy diseases.”
+Sixteenth-century botanist John Gerard declared St. Mary’s thistle (i.e., milk thistle) “the best remedy that grows for all melancholy diseases.”

 #10: Milk thistle can make your skin glow.
-Studies have shown that milk thistle can help prevent skin damage such as dark spots as well as lines and even wrinkles by providing protection from UV light.
+Studies have shown that milk thistle can help prevent skin damage such as dark spots as well as lines and even wrinkles by protecting from UV light.
 Again, this is because of its antioxidant properties, which also helps protect joint tissue health.